wangyuchi369/wangyuchi369.github.io/content/publication/he-2023-gaia/index.md

 like controllable talking avatar generation and text-instructed avatar generation.'

 # Summary.
 An optional shortened abstract.
-summary: 'Previous talking avatar generation methods have relied on domain-specific heuristics such as warping-based motion representation and 3D Morphable Models, which limit the naturalness and diversity of the generated avatars.
-In this work, we introduce GAIA (Generative AI for Avatar), which eliminates the domain priors in talking avatar generation.
-We disentangle each frame into motion and appearance representations and collect a large-scale high-quality talking avatar dataset to train our model.
+summary: 'A project in MSRA.
+We disentangle each frame into motion and appearance representations and collect a large-scale high-quality talking avatar dataset for training our GAIA model.
+It demonstrates amazing naturalness and shows scalability of our model.'
-Experimental results verify the superiority, scalability, and flexibility of GAIA.'

 tags: []